 Leftover paints, batteries, and motor oil are all part of a long list of items classified as household hazardous wastes.
 If not disposed of properly, they can be harmful to human health and the environment.
 Pouring hazardous waste down the drain may corrode plumbing, release toxic fumes, poison septic tanks, destroy sewage treatment organisms, and contaminate surface and groundwater.

 Residents of Orillia and the Townships of Oro-Medonte, Severn, and Ramara can take these items to the Household Hazardous Waste Depot at the Waste Diversion Site, free of charge.
+There is a limit of one 20-litre (5 gallon) pail, or equivalent, of any hazardous material type per day, per customer.

 Sharps and Pharmaceuticals No Longer Accepted Effective July 1, 2023 at Orillia Waste Diversion Site

-Effective July 1, 2023, the City of Orillia will no longer be accepting sharps (needles) or pharmaceuticals at it’s Household Hazardous Waste Depot located at 100 Kitchener St.
+Effective July 1, 2023, the City of Orillia will no longer be accepting sharps (needles) or pharmaceuticals at its Household Hazardous Waste Depot located at 100 Kitchener St.

 There are many local pharmacies in Orillia and surrounding areas that collect these materials free of charge under the Environmental Protection Act.
 The Health Products Stewardship Association is responsible for administering the take-back program for these items.
 Residents can visit healthsteward.ca to find a local registered pharmacy by clicking on the ‘find a collection location’ icon at the top right corner of the screen.
 There are currently 18 registered pharmacies listed in the City of Orillia.
 There are also ‘How to dispose of’ videos for sharps and medications that can be found in the ‘Consumers’ section of the website that residents may find helpful.